Oklahoma

 State Liver Disease Facts

-- 900 Oklahomans died of liver disease in 2022.
+- 859 Oklahomans died from liver disease/cirrhosis in 2023.

 - Chronic Liver Disease/Cirrhosis is the #9 leading cause of death in Oklahoma.